Zynga to acquire A Bit Lucky to roll out more complex games

 The game publisher is diversifying its product line at a time when usage numbers for even its most popular online games like "FarmVille" and "CityVille" are trending downward, prompting questions about whether casual gaming will remain popular in the months and years to come.

-The company is also locked in litigation with competitor Electronic Arts, which sued Zynga last month saying it unfairly copied elements of EA's "Sims" game.
+The company is also locked in litigation with competitor Electronic Arts (EA.O), which sued Zynga last month saying it unfairly copied elements of EA's "Sims" game.

 Zynga then accused EA on Friday of breaching a settlement in which Zynga agreed to restrictions on how it could try to hire EA employees.
 Those details were supposed to be kept out of public view, but Zynga inadvertently disclosed them.